sumo-digital-academy/playbuffer/.github/README.md

 * **ENVIRONMENT**: Visual Studio

 ## Why?
-Learning C++ is seen as dry and difficult, partly because the examples used in teaching are usually text-based and uninspiring.
+Learning C++ is often seen as dry and difficult, partly because the examples used in teaching are usually text-based and uninspiring.
 PlayBuffer was designed to try and limit the cognitive demands of learning C++ while increasing the "payoff" for the learner by allowing them to make simple, 2D games.

 ## A Learning Scaffold
 The PlayBuffer is not a "serious" game-development framework, and is intended to be used as a temporary "scaffold" to be discarded once the learner has outgrown it.
-The library code  is simple enough that that a learner could reasonably expect to understand how most of it works for themselves before moving on to something more sophisticated.
-It uses the simplest native Windows libraries (no DirectX/OpenGl/Vulcan) and implements its sprite rendering in software, making it an interesting platform for studying basic C++ code optimisation.
+The library code is simple enough that that a learner could reasonably expect to understand how most of it works for themselves before moving on to a more sophisticated framework.
+It uses the simplest native Windows libraries (no DirectX/OpenGl/Vulcan) and implements sprite rendering in software, making it an interesting platform for studying basic C++ code optimisation.

 <p align="center">
   <img src="/.github/images/rocket.gif">